inrage/simple-cf7-conditional/readme.txt

 == Description ==

-**Simple Conditional Fields for CF7** adds powerful conditional logic to [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) with an intuitive visual interface.
+**Simple Conditional Fields for Contact Form 7** adds powerful conditional logic to [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) with an intuitive visual interface.

 Unlike other conditional field plugins, this one focuses on **simplicity and user experience** with: